Enable Private Service Connect for your workspace

 This feature requires the Premium plan.

-In this release, you can create a new workspace with Private Service Connect connectivity using a customer-managed VPC that you set up.
-You cannot add Private Service Connect connectivity to an existing workspace.
-You cannot enable Private Service Connect on a workspace that uses a Databricks-managed VPC.
+- Create a new Databricks workspace that uses a customer-managed VPC.
+You cannot add Private Service Connect connectivity to an existing workspace or to a workspace that uses a Databricks-managed VPC.

 Terminology